Medicare Walk-In Tub Reimbursement

-Walk in bathtubs are generally not covered by Medicare because they are not considered "durable medical equipment".
+Walk-in bathtubs are generally not covered by Medicare because they are not considered "durable medical equipment".
 Unlike hospital beds, wheelchairs, catheters, blood glucose monitors or nebulizers, a walk in bathtub can be used by anyone.

 Medicare does occasionally reimburse a portion of your purchase price, so it makes sense to seek a partial reimbursement.
 While there are no guarantees that you will be successful, your only loss if they deny your request, is the cost of photocopying, envelopes and postage.

 You may wonder why a hospital bed is covered, but a walk in bathtub is not.
 Anyone can sleep in a hospital bed, right?
 And a power wheelchair could be used by another member of the family.
 If you apply this logic, walk in bathtubs should be upgraded to durable medical equipment status.
 They are usually purchased because a senior in the home needs assistance with mobility issues.
 Using this argument, you may secure a partial reimbursement for the cost of your walk in tub.

-But it is important to go about your purchase in the right way.
+It's important to go about your purchase in the right way.
 First, before you buy your walk

 Next, make sure that you can afford the purchase.
 Because there is a chance that you will not receive assistance from Medicare, you should be prepared to absorb the entire cost of your walk in bathtub.
 This includes remodeling costs as well as the purchase price of the walk in tub.

 Also make sure you check the better business bureau rating of each contractor.
 To be on the safe side, it is wise to at least plan another $1000 to the budget.
 This is because bathrooms are notorious for having hidden damage underneath the bathtub.
 When the contractor removes your old bathtub, he or is she may discover dry rot or other damage.

 Elder Options of Texas